robotics-upo/hunav_sim/hunav_evaluator/README.md

 It starts when the first message in the subscribed topics is received.
 The recording stops when a certain time passes without receiving data through the topics.

+## Add new metrics

+To add a new metric, it is needed to add the function to the hunav_metrics.py file.

+After it has been added, the function's name must be added to the metrics global variable.

+Once the hunav_metrics.py file has been updated, the function's name has to be added to the metrics.yaml file.

 ## Parameters